wp-plugins/multibanco-e-ou-payshop-by-lusopay/readme.txt

 = 1.2 =

-- Implementation of the callback service.
+- Implementation of the callback system.
 - Status of order change automatically when the store receives the payment.
 - Reduce stock automatically when receives the payment.
 (Must have that callback system activated)
-- It's possible define the minimal value you want show the payment method. (optional)
+- It's possible to specify the minimum amount of the order to show the payment method. (optional)
-- And limit value you want to show the payment method. (optional)
+- And limit the maximum amount of the order to show the payment method. (optional)

 = 1.1.0 =